cloudnativetrainings/trainings/kkp_fundamentals/README.md

-﻿# Kubermatic Kubernetes Platform Introduction Guide
+﻿# Kubermatic Kubernetes Platform Fundamentals

 **Introduction:** The purpose of this write-up is to document the process of setting up a Kubermatic cluster.